8 Experiences You Shouldn't Miss in South Africa

 Cycle the Garden Route

 The Garden Route is a coastal highway that stretches from Cape Town to Port Elizabeth, with a total length of about 800 kilometers.
-And the 300-kilometer first-class coastal road from Mossel Bay to the Storms River is highlighted for cycling and self-driving travel enthusiasts.
+The 300-kilometer first-class coastal road from Mossel Bay to the Storms River is highlighted for cycling and self-driving travel enthusiasts.

 Cycling tourists on Garden Route